jcgamez/calcMetricas/README.md

 # calcMetrics

-Java project for calculating the metrics of the results of a classification problem.
+Java project for calculating the metrics of the results of nominal, ordinal and regression problems.